planetarium/NCIPs/NCIP/ncip-15.md

 ## Concepts
 ### Gas & Gas Price
-* **Gas** is logical units about action execution.
+* **Gas** is logical units to measure action execution.
-    * it can be defined on policy per action.
+    * Gas can be defined on policy per action.
-    * it will be determined during action evaluation.
+    * Gas will be determined during action evaluation.
-* **Gas Price** is tagged price by transaction signer. it represents
+* **Gas Price** is tagged price by transaction signer.
+    * Gas Price represents the willing to pay of signers.
+    * Gas Price can be any fungible asset values upon data type level.
+    * Gas Price can be zero or null. in that case, no charges are deducted regardless of the amount of gas consumed.
+    * Gas Price will be referred by validators while block proposal.

 Basically, execution measuring and charging is similar to other public blockchain network, such as [Ethereum](https://ethereum.org/en/).

 ### Mead
 * **Mead** is a new fungible token for transaction fee system.
 * it has different lifecycle and economics per phases. (see also "Phases" section)
+* During "fill-in" phase, Mead is simple fungible asset value and can be defined as below
+    ```python
+    {
+        'decimalPlaces': b'\x12',
+        'minters': None,
+        'ticker': 'Mead'
+    }
+    ```

 ### Pledge, between Agent and Patron
 **Pledge** system is introduced to mimic current free to play experience, based on transaction fee system. it can be considered as a sort of fee-delegation.